marthjod/jeux/README.md

 #### Eclipse

 - _Project facets_ should include _JPA_
-- _ejbModule/META-INF/persistence.xml_ should exist and contain an entry for each used persistence entities, e.g.:
+- _ejbModule/META-INF/persistence.xml_ should exist and contain an entry for each used persistence entity, e.g.:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>